hapax/hapax.github.io/assets/simple-physics.md

    4. <a href="#sec-4-4">Mathematical details</a>
 5. <a href="#sec-5">Conclusion</a>

-## 1. Hacker spirit <a id="sec-1" name="sec-1"></a>
+## 1. Hacking physics <a id="sec-1" name="sec-1"></a>

-Nowadays, the word "hacker" conjures up visions of dirtbag genius teenagers, geopolitical intrigue, and Angelina Jolie's unforgettable 90s pixie cut.
+*Hacker culture.* Nowadays, the word "hacker" conjures up visions of dirtbag genius teenagers, geopolitical intrigue, and Angelina Jolie's unforgettable 90s pixie cut.
 But there is a nobler usage which predates this.
-*Hacker culture*, in the original sense, grew out of places like MIT with its elaborate pranks in the 60s.
+*Hacker culture*, in the original sense, grew out of places like MIT in thr 60s, with its tradition of elaborate technical pranks.
 Although associated with programming, hacking spirit can be viewed as a broader ethos about play, understanding and creativity.
 In the words of open-source guru Richard Stallman,